 In this new episode, we will go into a little more detail on the design of a component.
-Before continuing to read this article, I advise you to read the two previous ones:
+Before continuing to read this article, I advise you to read the three previous ones:

 - Prelude : Getting started with PowerApps Component Framework

 - Episode 2: Focus on … Control Manifest file!

 The objective will therefore be to study the functioning and life cycle of the components.

 If there is one thing to remember and understand about this Framework before embarking on its design it is that each component created will implement the framework which will itself provide the component with a precise life cycle and its context (metadata, data…).